d-exclaimation/echoppe/README.md

 # EzCart

-A nice, convinient shopping list tracker for personal use and more...
+A nice, convenient shopping list tracker for personal use and more...

 ## General Strucure / Idea